 |Mobile bolt on||100 anytime minutes to UK mobiles||£3.00|

-All packages also offer free basic voicemail, and free anytime calls to Plusnet support and other Plusnet phone customers.
+All Plusnet packages come with free basic voicemail and free calls to other Plusnet customers and the support number.

 |Voicemail Extra||Caller Display||Anonymous call reject||Reminder Call, Call waiting, Call divert, Ringback|

-Ringback and Reminder call services are also available on a pay per use basis, at 20p per time.
+Customers can also use the Ringback and Reminder call service on a pay-as-you-go basis at 20p per call.

 Youview TV on Plusnet

-Whichever box subscribers pick, they get more than 70 Freeview TV and radio channels - and 20 "premium" entertainment channels as standard:
+Both boxes provide access to over 70 Freeview TV and radio channels and 20 premium entertainment channels as standard.